Not sure where to stay & play in Bali? Here’s our guide to the different regions of Bali to help you plan your next vacay

 2. Get a taste of a really great Nasi Goreng at Nook cafe – all the while overlooking rice fields on the al-fresco deck.

-3. On a Wednesday evening, head to Kembali Bumbak for live music and free Sangria from 7pm.
+3. On a Saturday evening, head to Kembali Bumbak for half-off pasta.

 4. Cruise around the quiet streets on the back of a motorbike and enjoy the fresh, rice field air.